Frequently Asked Questions

 Do we have to retain all financial records until we are audited?

-Offices which are regularly audited by University Audit or Virginia Auditor should retain their financial records until their annual or regular audit is complete and then follow the retention instructions in the Library of Virginia approved Records Retention and Disposition Schedules.
-Offices that are not audited on a regular basis should follow the retention periods in the Library of Virginia approved schedules.
-If any office receives notification (via phone, email or other communication method) that certain records need to be retained due to an audit the office should at that point cease any destructions.
+Offices which are regularly audited by University Audit or the Virginia Auditor should retain their financial records until their annual or regular audit is complete and then follow the retention instructions in the Library of Virginia-approved Records Retention and Disposition Schedules.
+Offices that are not audited on a regular basis should follow the retention periods in the Library of Virginia-approved schedules.
+If any office receives notification (via phone, email or other communication method) that certain records need to be retained due to an audit, the office should at that point cease any destructions.
 The University Records Management Office will maintain a list of special investigations, legal holds, audits and/or public records requests for reference in approving RM3 – Certificates for Records Destruction.

 What is a "legal hold" or "litigation hold" on records and when does it apply?